fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 * K + L emits Enter
 * Q + W emits Esc

+The one thing I liked when I used an X-Bows keyboard was the extra Backspace key between G and H. Instead of having to reach way up to the corner to hit Backspace, I could hit it with my right index finger.
+When I used a Lily58, I put Backspace on the extra key next to H and N. That way, I could still hit Backspace with my right index finger.
+I put Del on the extra key next to G and B, since is seemed symmetrical.
+J+K and D+F are the same idea, except I do not need to move my hand.

 Notice that most of these keys are on the home row, so I do not need to move my hand to reach them.
 They are also not letters that you are likely to type together in a word, which reduces misfires.
 L+K is the only exception, but I would have to press them within 50ms of each other, so in practice, typing words like "walk" do not accidentally send Enter.

-The one thing I liked when I used an X-Bows keyboard was the extra Backspace key between G and H. When I built a Lily58 keyboard, I put Backspace there and put Del on the other half.
-J+K and D+F are the same idea, except I do not need to move my hand.

-K+L being Enter is nice because Enter is one row lower than normal; it is next to the / key.
-K+L is easier to reach.
+### Mouse Keys

+I like that the FoldKB has Home, End, PgUp, and PgDn keys on the left half of the keyboard.
+This makes it easy to use my left hand to navigate a long document and leaves my right hand free to use the mouse.
+Inspired by this, I made the ESDF keys on layer 2 navigation keys.
+E and D are mouse wheel up and down, and S and F are home and end.
+This way, I can hold spacebar with my left thumb and use E and D to scroll through a document.

+### OS Detection

+During USB setup, the keyboard makes a best guess at the host OS based on OS specific behavior.
+If the OS is neither macOS nor iOS, the keyboard activates layer 1.

 ### RGB Matrix Lighting

-I use RGB matrix lighting to visually indicate the status of Caps Lock, one shot shift, and Caps Word.
-This is done in the `rgb_matrix_indicators_advanced_user` method in `keymap.c`.
-To minimize power draw, all LEDs are turned off except for the indicated key:

-* Shift for Caps Word and one shot Shift
-* the key next to A for Caps Lock.

-Normally, only the master half (the half plugged into the computer) is aware of the status of modifiers, Caps Word, and Caps Lock.
-Therefore, only the master half would indicate those states in the RGB lighting.
-Some changes were made to sync the state between both halves of the split keyboard:

-* Defining `SPLIT_LED_STATE_ENABLE` in the `config.h` file enables syncing the Caps Lock state.
-* Defining `SPLIT_MODS_ENABLE` in the `config.h` file enables syncing modifier state (including One Shot).
-* Custom code was required to sync the state of Caps Word.
-See `sync.c`.
+Only RGB underglow is enabled.

 ## Building